Lavanyaa-S/ComputerNetwork/README.md

 # ComputerNetwork
-A working Cab system using TCP protocol and implement it using GBN protocol and SRP protoco;.
+A working Cab system using TCP protocol and implement it using GBN protocol and SRP protocol.